 - 1. Animals sold must be a project of an FFA or 4-H member. - 2.
-Sale order will be Grand Champion Market Lamb, Reserve Champion Market Lamb, Grand Champion Homegrown Lamb, Reserve Champion Homegrown Lamb, Champion Darke County Born and Bred, Reserve Champion Darke County Born and Bred, Homegrown Champion and Reserve and Darke County Born and Bred Champion and Reserve have the option to sell or not sell.
-Other lambs will sell according to sale number drawn. - 3.
+Sale order will be Please refer to Celebration of Achievements Page. - 3.
 Provisions for all other animals to be sold will be made. - 4.
 Sheep will be weighed-in Friday at 2:00 p.m.
 Member must identify lamb to be sold in sale. - 5.
 All market lambs must weigh a minimum 90 lbs. to be sold at the sale.
 Lambs weighing under 90 lbs. will not be sold.
 If exhibitor wants to challenge the weight of the lamb(s) it must be done immediately after the lamb leaves the scale and before it is taken back to the pen.
 The exhibitor can challenge the weight of the lamb(s) by asking scale attendant for a re-weigh.
 Lambs under 90 lbs. are eligible for one re-weigh.
 The re-weigh will take place following the weigh-in of all lambs.
 All call back to re-weigh will be announced.
 Any lamb not weighed will not show or sale. - 6.
 Any exhibitor may show no more than 2 market lambs and sell 1.
 Second lamb may be sold at packer price for its weight.
-Animals must show in the Junior fair market lamb class to sell in the premium sale. - 7.
-All exhibitors will be expected to lead his or her animal at the sale.
-Another Jr. Fair member can lead the animal through the sale with the approval from the Jr. Fairboard Sheep - 8.
-Market lambs will be sold according to random drawing when lamb is weighed at weigh-in.
-Exhibitor will be able to sell one lot (animal) at the Fair. - 9.
-Decorations, lambs and tack may be removed at the conclusion of the Goat/Lamb Sale.
-No pens are to be cleaned out before or during the lamb OR goat sale.
-Exhibitors must wait until the goat sale has concluded to clean pens.
-All pens must be cleaned AND gates put back as originally set up by 12:00 Noon Wednesday.
+Animals must show in the Junior fair market lamb class to sell in the premium sale. - All exhibitors will be expected to lead his or her animal at the sale.
+Another Jr. Fair member can lead the animal through the sale with the approval from the Jr. Fairboard Sheep members. - 8.
+Decorations, lambs and tack may be removed at the conclusion of the sheep barn awards.
+No pens are to be cleaned out before or during the sheep barn awards.
+Exhibitors must wait until the sheep barn awards has concluded to clean pens.
+All pens must be cleaned AND gates put back as originally set up by Wednesday at 11:59 p.m.
 Violation of this rule will result in no premiums for the exhibitor.
-Permission of Barn Superintendent must be obtained to extend time past - 10.
-Exhibitor will be responsible for his/her animal until it is loaded (this includes feeding and watering and cleaning pen(s) immediately after sale). - 11.
-Buyers will be billed by mail after the sale. - 12.
-Junior Fair Sheep Committee fee of \$5.00 will go to Junior Fair Sheep Committee.
-All fees will be deducted from member's sale check. - 13.
+Permission of Barn Superintendent must be obtained to extend time past midnight. - Exhibitor will be responsible for his/her animal until it is loaded (this includes feeding and watering and cleaning pen(s) immediately after sale). - 10.
+Buyers will be billed by mail after the sale. - Junior Fair Sheep Committee fee of \$5.00 will go to Junior Fair Sheep Committee.
+All fees will be deducted from member's sale check. - 12.
 IF ANY OF THE ABOVE ARE VIOLATED, EXHIBITORS WILL FORFEIT PREMIUMS AND FORFEIT SALE MONEY.